-- Size (Bytes)-Total LLDP MED inventory TLVs packets byte size. - Status-If the LLDP MED inventory packets were sent, or if they were overloaded.

-Total

-- Total (Bytes)-Total number of bytes of LLDP information in each packet - Available Bytes Left-Total number of available bytes left to send for additional LLDP information in each packet.
+- Size (Bytes)-Total LLDP MED inventory TLVs packets byte size. - Status-If the LLDP MED inventory packets were sent, or if they were overloaded. - Total (Bytes)-Total number of bytes of LLDP information in each packet - Left to Send (Bytes)-Total number of available bytes left for additional LLDP information in each packet.